mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 Debian packages have helped us catch expensive mistakes earlier.
 And we can easily deploy code to real devices during development, whereas our previous installation system made that process prohibitively complex.

-### My life is better without JavaScript frameworks

-For most of my career, I've developed software for Windows desktops or Linux servers.
-In 2017, I accepted that my life as a bootstrapper would be easier if I was a competent web developer.

-I learned AngularJS, and I hated it.
-I couldn't understand how everyone was using something that made the basics of creating a website so difficult.
-I picked up Vue a couple years later.
-Vue was a welcome respite from Angular, but I still spent the majority of my time dealing the framework and dependencices rather than building a web app.

-When I started working on TinyPilot, Julia Evans had just published, ["A little bit of plain Javascript can do a lot."](https://jvns.ca/blog/2020/06/19/a-little-bit-of-plain-javascript-can-do-a-lot/) Inspired, I tried to see how long I could go without needing a JavaScript framework.
-And the answer turned out to be: forever.

-I expected to reach a point where we were consistently hitting problems a framework would have solved for us, but that never happened.
-Development was so much easier without the frameworks.
-A lot of the things I thought annoyed me about web development turned out to just be things that annoyed me about frontend frameworks.

-I've written four web apps since starting TinyPilot, and none of them use a JavaScript framework.
-Vanilla JavaScript is great!
-WebComponents are woefully underrated.

 ## Grading last year's goals

 ### Grow TinyPilot to $1M in annual revenue